Europeans in Oceania

 European exploration and settlement of Oceania began in the 16th century, starting with the Spanish (Castilian) landings and shipwrecks in the Mariana Islands, east of the Philippines.
 This was followed by the Portuguese landing and settling temporarily (due to the monsoons) in some of the Caroline Islands and Papua New Guinea.
 Several Spanish landings in the Caroline Islands and New Guinea came after.
 Subsequent rivalry between European colonial powers, trade opportunities and Christian missions drove further European exploration and eventual settlement.
 After the 17th century Dutch landings in New Zealand and Australia, with no settlement in these lands, the British became the dominant colonial power in the region, establishing settler colonies in what would become Australia and New Zealand, both of which now have majority European-descended populations.
+British exploration of Oceania increased in the late 18th century, particularly through the voyages of James Cook between 1768 and 1779, which resulted in detailed mapping of the Pacific region.
 States including New Caledonia (Caldoche), Hawaii, French Polynesia, and Norfolk Island also have considerable European populations.
 Europeans remain a primary ethnic group in much of Oceania, both numerically and economically.

 The areas covered in this article follow the guidelines set out by list of sovereign states and dependent territories in Oceania.